GiampaoloGabba/HealthPlugin/README.md

-# Xamarin.Plugin.Health
-HealthKit/GoogleFit plugin for Xamarin Forms
+# HealthKit-GoogleFit plugin for Xamarin Forms

 *Work in progess.
 Soon will be available a nuget package & documentation!*